ciroiriarte/ciroiriarte.github.io/_posts/2010-04-01-compiling-cnet-in-a-hurry.md

 #
 {% endhighlight %}

 - Install TCL and TK, from the documentation, version 8.4 is required as a minimum.
-The procedure depends on the distribution used, here’s the case of OpenSUSE 11.2 (which includes tk &amp; tcl 8.5), also install libelf-devel.
+The procedure depends on the distribution used, here's the case of OpenSUSE 11.2 (which includes tk & tcl 8.5), also install libelf-devel.
 Make sure you already have installed make and gcc.

 {% highlight shell %}
 mainwks:/usr/src/packages/SPECS # zypper in tcl-devel tk-devel libelf-devel